imranfadhil/pp_portfolio/03_UK_NNS_2-5/README.md

 # Petrophysical Analysis of Block 2/5 (North Sea, UK)

+*Contains information provided by the North Sea Transition Authority and/or other third parties.*

 This project presents a comprehensive petrophysical analysis of a well from the UK North Sea block 2/5, leveraging the `quick-pp` library.
 The workflow demonstrates an end-to-end process, from data ingestion and quality control to advanced rock typing and permeability modeling using machine learning.
 The analysis is structured across several Jupyter notebooks, each tackling a specific stage of the petrophysical interpretation.

 ### Field Background